stay·manual

 The minimum useful WiFi section, in order:

-3. A second “Guest visitors” network if you have one for IoT separation.
+3. A second “Guest visitors” network if you run your smart devices on a separate one.

 4. The router-restart instruction in one short paragraph.